tailwarden/komiser/CONTRIBUTING.md

 **Step 1: Installing Komiser CLI**

-You may follow the instructions given in the [documentation](https://docs.komiser.io/getting-started/installation) to install the **Komiser CLI**, according to your operating system.
+Follow the instructions given in the [documentation](https://docs.komiser.io/getting-started/installation) to install the **Komiser CLI**, according to your operating system.

 **Step 2: Connect to a Cloud Account**

-In order to deploy a **self-hosted (local) instance** of Komiser, the next step would be to connect your Komiser CLI to a cloud account of YOUR CHOICE.
+In order to deploy a **self-hosted (local) instance** of Komiser, the next step would be to connect your Komiser CLI to a cloud account of your choice.
 You may refer the documentation of the [supported cloud providers](https://docs.komiser.io/configuration/cloud-providers/aws) and follow the instructions using any one (Let's say AWS).

 **Step 3: Accessing the Komiser UI**